Load a cell — this one is a real neuron from MICrONS, hosted publicly

 NGLui

-NGLui helps map local data analysis to Neuroglancer, a web-based 3d visualization tool for exploring and interacting with large datasets.
-It's extremely useful for inspecting your analysis in its more complete context.
+NGLui maps local data analysis to Neuroglancer, a web-based 3D viewer.
+Useful for inspecting your analysis in its full spatial context.

 Cortical-tools

-Cortical-tools is an opinionated extension of CAVEclient that is focused on working with datasets like MICrONs and V1dd.
-In particular, it has features for mapping mesh vertices to "level 2" ids that can be useful for incorporating surface meshes into an Ossify Cell.
+Cortical-tools is an opinionated extension of CAVEclient focused on MICrONS and V1dd.
+It has features for mapping mesh vertices to level-2 IDs, which can be used to incorporate surface meshes into an ossify Cell.

 Alternative Tools